 You don’t have to spend a ton of money and get the most high end skates out there.
 In fact, the really expensive skates are probably too stiff for someone learning the game and you’ll never be able to break them in.
 You can find a good pair around the $250 price range.

 Don’t get caught up in marketing hype or the features of a specific skate.
 As long as you pick a quality brand and don’t go with the absolute cheapest model, you’ll get a good quality skate.
 It is more important to find the brand and model that fit your foot shape than anything else.

 There’s nothing wrong with buying the skates online, just make sure you buy from a place that has a great and easy return policy if they don’t fit right.
-We recommend Hockey Monkey for that reason as well as having competitive prices.
 If you have a store that is local then go try on a few different models to see how they fit your foot shape.